deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 - Aligning next generation AI
 	- Explainability and fairness need causality
 	- Reward maximization vs CIRL

+### Other arguments

+There are animals with larger brains and equally long lives (whales, elephants) that are clearly much less intelligent than humans.

 [^1]: Most loss functions are log-likelihoods.
 [^2]: Briefly, a Gaussian prior on the weights, corresponds to weight decay/L2 regularization, when your point-estimate is the mode of the posterior (MAP), found by minimizing - log p(X | w, m)p(w | m)  = - log p(X | w, m) - log p(w | m) = MSE + L2norm(w)